fousa/woz/README.md

 This will generate a '.wozniak' file in your project directory.
 This file contains the default values, and you can change them according to your needs.

+## Generate csv

+When you want to generate an csv file from your existing 'strings' files you just have to enter the following command:

+    woz csv

+Make sure that all the '.lproj' directories are in this directory and that the 'strings' file you specified in the '.wozniak' configuration are inside these '.lproj' directories.

+This will generate 1 'csv' file inside this direcory and here you can check out all the used translations.

 ## Generate xls

 When you want to generate an xls file from your existing 'strings' files you just have to enter the following command: